 LastPass offers several means of finding resolutions for any problems that you may experience.
 First, you can search its database of frequently asked questions.
 We found this feature to be more thorough than we have come to expect from a searchable FAQ, providing detailed answers to several of our questions.

 If you still have problems, you can either ask the community forum or contact support by email.
-(Email support for all free users will end on May 17 2021.)
+(Email support for all free users ended in May 2021.)
 Only business accounts have access to customer support by phone, which is disappointing, but most problems should be solvable using the database.

 When choosing a service to protect your passwords, you want to ensure that the service has adequate safety measures itself.
 LastPass uses high-level encryption and regular third-party security audits to protect your data.
 Crucially, they also do not store your master password, meaning that if LastPass doesn’t have your master password, hackers won’t be able to find it either.